In this article

 Before the 1990s, the terms PEO and EOR were not commonly used.
-However, a related concept known as ’employee leasing’ was popular.
-When this practice first began, it was not widely publicized or well-known in the early 1970s, but by 1993, according to the New York State Inter-Agency Task Force on Employee Leasing, there were 15,000 leasing companies in the United States.
+However, a related concept known as ’employee leasing’ was popular starting in the early 1970s.
+When this practice first began, it was not widely publicized or well-known, but by 1993, according to the New York State Inter-Agency Task Force on Employee Leasing, there were 15,000 leasing companies in the United States.

 In its original form, employee leasing proceeded as follows: A regular company officially terminated its existing employees and arranged for an employee leasing company to hire those employees.
 The original company then ‘leased back’ those employees onto their worksite.

 For the original company (the ‘client company’), this meant saving time and money by transferring the most onerous employment responsibilities to another party, including responsibility for health insurance, 401k contributions, and workers’ compensation.
 From the employee’s perspective, it would have looked as though little had changed, even though the underlying legal relationships had altered significantly.

-- Due to employee leasing companies’ lower health and safety risk profile, artificially low workers’ compensation premiums could be paid.
+- Workers’ compensation premium fraud.
+Due to employee leasing companies’ lower health and safety risk profile, artificially low workers’ compensation premiums could be paid.
 Those premiums did not reflect the risk for workers on the worksite.
-This has been referred to as the ‘Workers Compensation Shuffle.’
+This has also been referred to as the ‘Workers Compensation Shuffle.’

 What is a certified Professional Employer Organization?

 In 2014, two new sections of the IRS Code were introduced to establish a voluntary certification program for PEOs.
 A certified Professional Employer Organization (CPEO) is a U.S.-based business entity that has met a set of requirements set out by the IRS.

 Once certified by the IRS, the certified CPEO will be treated as the sole employer of a client’s workforce.
 This benefits client companies because they will no longer be liable for federal employment taxes as a ‘co-employer’ of workers.

 To become certified, a PEO must:

 - Have a physical business location within the United States,

-- a history of financial responsibility and organizational integrity, and
+- Have a history of financial responsibility and organizational integrity, and